benedictnkosi/dimpo_reads/README.md

 ## Features

 - **📚 Book Library**: Explore books across different genres and reading levels
-- **💰 Savings Jugs**: Create multiple savings goals and track your progress
+- **💰 Savings Jars**: Create multiple savings goals and track your progress
 - **📊 Progress Tracking**: Monitor your reading and savings achievements
 - **🎯 Goal Setting**: Set and achieve your financial and reading goals